chenxingqiang/jax-ml/doc/modules/grid_search.rst

 By default, parameter search uses the ``score`` function of the estimator to evaluate a parameter setting.
-These are the :func:`sklearn.metrics.accuracy_score` for classification and :func:`sklearn.metrics.r2_score` for regression.
+These are the :func:`xlearn.metrics.accuracy_score` for classification and :func:`xlearn.metrics.r2_score` for regression.
 For some applications, other scoring functions are better suited (for example in unbalanced classification, the accuracy score is often uninformative).
 An alternative scoring function can be specified via the ``scoring`` parameter of most